Fighting To Protect Your Future After A DUI/OWI Arrest

 We Work Hard To Protect Client Rights

-At Harwell Gray Legal Counsel LLC, our experienced legal team understands DUI defense strategies and provides aggressive yet compassionate legal representation.
+At Harwell Criminal Defense, our experienced legal team understands DUI defense strategies and provides aggressive yet compassionate legal representation.
 We can help you explore possible defenses, such as challenging the validity of sobriety or chemical tests, examining the circumstances of your arrest, or identifying any violations of your rights during the process.
 We treat every case with care and every client with respect, defending clients throughout Hendricks, Hamilton, Johnson and Hancock counties.
-Our Indianapolis DUI attorney can help you with every aspect of your case from start to finish, including post-conviction services such as appeals.
+Our Indianapolis DUI attorneys can help you with every aspect of your case from start to finish, including post-conviction services such as appeals.
 When you need a reliable DUI lawyer in Indiana, call us for a dedicated and thorough defense.

-Harwell Gray Legal Counsel LLC is a modern practice for modern clients.
-Contact us online today or by calling 317-344-9085 to speak with our DUI attorney in Indianapolis.
+Harwell Criminal Defense is a modern practice for modern clients.
+Contact us online today or by calling 317-344-9085 to speak with our DUI attorneys in Indianapolis.